Exponential family: Examples of exponential family distributions

-Notice that in each case, the parameters which must be fixed determine a limit on the size of observation values.
+Note that in each case, the parameters which must be fixed are those that set a limit on the range of values that can possibly be observed.

 Examples of common distributions that are not exponential families are Student's t, most mixture distributions, and even the family of uniform distributions when the bounds are not fixed.
 See the section below on examples for more discussion.